prvdmwrong/prvdmwrong/docs/learn/foundations/providers.md

 return prvd(PlayerProvider)
 ```

-It's best to return the provider constructed from `prvd()` so providers can be
+It's strongly recommended to module return the provider constructed from
-gradually built up before being returned by the module.
-This allows Luau to
+`prvd()` so providers can be gradually built up before being returned by the
-infer useful types.
+module.
+This allows Luau to infer useful types and for Prvd 'M Wrong to
+automatically name it after the ModuleScript name.

-Do NOT instantiate with `prvd()` then gradually build the provider:
+Do NOT lazily instantiate a provider with `prvd()`, this "seals" the provider
+and will cause type errors:

 ```Luau
 -- bad!